Preetraj2002/Preetraj2002/README.md

 - 👋 Hi, I’m Preetraj Gupta
 - 👀 I’m interested in learning new tech.
 I see challenges as stepping stones to success.
-I consider myself as a problem solver and wants to find real life solutions to real life problems.
+I consider myself a problem solver and want to find real life solutions to real life problems.
 - 🌱 I’m currently learning Python and ML.
 - 💞️ I’m looking to team up on Hackathons.
 - 📫 This is a very short intro of myself if you want to know more about me then here are my contacts: